UN-OCHA/ghi-site/html/modules/custom/ghi_base_objects/docs/MIGRATIONS.md

 ## Available object types ##

-This modules includes migrations for some basic object types from HPC, which are used in GHI.
+This modules includes migrations for some base object types from HPC, which are used in GHI.

 - Plans
 - Plan entities
 - Governing entities
 - Countries
+- Organizations

 There are also migrations to import some of the HPC categories

 - Plan types
-- Plan costing
+- Plan costing types
+- Organization types

 ## Running migrations with drush ##